nicolasff/river/README.md

 → That’s it for the proof of concept!

 #### TODO
-* Add support for HTML5 WebSockets
+* Finish adding support for HTML5 WebSockets
 * Lots of cleanup code.